Chiropractors use only their hands and manual techniques to provide treatment to their patients.

 Ultrasound can also help in blood flow which eventually stimulates nutrients from the blood to reach the affected area and provide relief in pain.
 The increased blood flow reduces swelling and inflammation and muscle subside spasms.

-A wide range of chiropractic tools are being used by chiropractors nowadays and they have their go-to equipment at their fingertips for the provision of pain relief.
+A wide range of chiropractic tools and equipment are being used by chiropractors nowadays and they have their go-to equipment at their fingertips for the provision of pain relief.
 Chiropractic tables, TENS and EMG therapies, cold lasers, and digital tools integration like EHR can play an important part in patient care and management practices efficiently.